 My research is grounded in hydrology and draws on theoretical frameworks and methodologies from sustainability science and applied data science.
 I am interested in questions that revolve around the complex interlinkages surrounding water as a natural resource, an environmental driver, and a pillar of human well-being.
 I employ high fidelity hydrological modeling, geospatial analysis, machine learning, and various field data collection and stakeholder engagement techniques to probe questions about water quantity and quality from a human-environment systems perspective.

-Communicating Lessons from Interdisciplinary Disaster Research through Environmental Storytelling
+Distilling Lessons from Disasters through Environmental Storytelling

 Hybrid Approaches for Modeling Hydrologic Processes